OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/apim/README.md

 ## Prerequisite
 -   [Node.js](https://nodejs.org/en/)
 -	An M365 account, if you do not have M365 account, apply one from [M365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
+-   An Azure account with an active subscription, [create an account for free](https://azure.microsoft.com/en-us/free/) and [register the resource provider 'Microsoft.ApiManagement' for the subscription](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/error-register-resource-provider#solution-3---azure-portal)
 -	Teams Toolkit or TeamsFx CLI

 ## Enable API Management Feature in TeamsFx